RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## Advanced topics

+### Composition of generators and tests as assertions

 The alert reader may have already noticed how generators can be used to define other generators.
 For instance, a random list of double vectors can be generated with `rlist(rdouble)` and a list thereof with `rlist(fun(rlist(rdouble)))`.
 Composition can also be applied to tests, which can be used as assertions inside other tests.
 One application of this is developing a test that involves two random vectors of the same random length.
 There isn't a built in way in quickcheck to express this dependency between arguments, but the solution is not far using the composability of tests.
 We first pick a random length in the "outer" test, then use it to generate equal length vectors in the "inner" test.